bnvulpe/votecore/data_cleaning.md

 - **Aggregating Poll and Google Data**: The poll and Google data will be aggregated daily to align with the support values.
 This will involve averaging the poll estimates and interest scores for each candidate to create a single value per day.

+- **None values**: In the case where no support value is assigned to a candidate, the value will be filled with the function (row_before + row_after) / 2.
+This will ensure that the data is continuous and that no gaps are present in the support analysis.

 **Justification**:
 - Aggregating the support values and normalizing the data will provide a consistent basis for comparison and analysis.
 This step is crucial for identifying trends and correlations between different datasets.